decred/dcrdata/README.md

 cp sample-dcrdata.conf dcrdata.conf
 ```

 Then edit dcrdata.conf with your dcrd RPC settings.
+After you are finished, move
+dcrdata.conf to the `appdata` folder (default is `~/.dcrdata` on Linux,
-See the output of
+`%localappdata%\Dcrdata` on Windows).
+See the output of `dcrdata --help` for a list
-`dcrdata --help` for a list of all options and their default values.
+of all options and their default values.

 ### Indexing the Blockchain